 Facts To Know About Blue Mosque In Yerevan City

 On weekdays, you can come and see the “Old Yerevan” photo exhibitions which are held there.

 When first visiting the Blue mosque Yerevan, people think of it as a “hidden place”, but it is simply a matter of location.

 The Blue Mosque seems hidden from view because it is surrounded by other buildings and apartments from all sides.
 There is only one thing that hints at the presence of a mosque here, which is the very modest entrance from the side of Mashtots Avenue.

-Blue Mosque in Yerevan City may not be the biggest and most luxurious Persian Islamic Mosque, but without any doubt, decorates Yerevan.
+Blue Mosque in Yerevan City may not be the biggest and most luxurious Persian Islamic Mosque, but without any doubt, it decorates Yerevan.

-This Shia Mosque makes Yerevan richer in multicultural points of interest.
+The Shia Mosque makes Yerevan richer in multicultural points of interest.